 About this funding

-- An additional fund - the ‘Sportsville Partnership Fund’ of $500,000 per year – is proposed from 2018/19 to assist with the design and construction stage of projects.
-Applications for this partnership fund will open in mid-2018.
+An additional fund - the ‘Sportsville Partnership Fund’ of $500,000 per year has been available since 2018/19 to assist with the design and construction stage of projects.

 ‘Sportsville’ brings economies of scale by providing shared facilities and services for sports clubs and codes, eg changing rooms, fields, administration, IT services, social areas.

 Successful Sportsville projects enable clubs to focus on developing and improving services for existing and potential members.
 Background information is available within the hubs and sportsville partnerships section.